Cove Security Review 2026

 Pros

-• Cameras record even without Wi-Fi
+• Cove cameras record even without Wi-Fi

 • Cameras still work if you cancel Cove (just use the Eufy app)

-• HD video with night vision, two-way talk, and motion detection on all three
+• HD video with night vision, two-way talk, and motion detection on all three security cameras

 Cons